mitrasv/NumberGuessing/README.md

 I first tried to **code the entire programme from scratch**, which proved to be (obviously) very time-consuming, and not feasible to complete within a few days at my current skill level.
 Hence, I decided to piggyback off of others' code for the same programme, which showed me how unoriginal my idea was.
 I spent some time working on a forked version of cmlohr/flask_higher_lower, which used **Flask, a micro web framework** which should have allowed me to publish a static page directly from GitHub Pages or Netlify without need for a backend to be hosted.
 However, I could not get it to run on either despite troubleshooting, so I instead opted for a JS + HTML + CSS one I was more familiar with.

 2) Web hosting </br>
-I hosted my programme in both GitHub Pages and Netlify
+I hosted my programme in both GitHub Pages (https://mitrasv.github.io/NumberGuessing/) and Netlify (https://mitrahigherlower.netlify.app/) .
+Both are simple and fuss-free for a small project like this.

 3a) CI/CD implementation - Auto-compiling and testing </br>
 I copied the basic CI workflow template for Node.js projects from GitHub, but it failed due to exit code 254, as below: